EarthNets: Empowering AI in Earth Observation: Remote Sensing Dataset Review

 \subsection{RS Image Classification Datasets}

 Image classification is a fundamental task in both the CV and RS communities.
-With image- or patch-level annotations, RS image classification has been involved in many different real-world applications.
-In Table \ref{RSICLS}, 91 RS image classification datasets are reviewed and presented.
-In order to facilitate researchers to search and index, we organize them into different research domains.
-To be specific, Table \ref{RSICLS} contains 13 agriculture-related datasets \cite{Braziliancoffe,kondmann2021denethor,sykas2021sen4agrinet,Canadian}.
-For agriculture-related applications, the images or patches in the datasets are labeled with binary labels (crop/non-crop) or crop type labels (up to 348 granular labels).
+With image- or patch-level annotations, RS image classification has been employed in different real-world applications.
+Table \ref{RSICLS} presents some representative RS image classification datasets.
+To facilitate researchers to search and index, we organize them into different research domains alphabetically.
+To be specific, Table \ref{RSICLS} contains 13 agriculture-related datasets \cite{Braziliancoffe,kondmann2021denethor,sykas2021sen4agrinet,Canadian} that are constructed from the year 2015 to 2022.
+For agriculture-related applications, the images or patches in the datasets are labeled with different granularity levels, from binary labels (crop/non-crop) to fine-grained crop-type labels (up to 348 granular labels).
 For general scene classification, 16 datasets are presented in the table.
-Among them Million-AID is the largest one, which contains a million instances for training and evaluation of scene classification methods.
+Million-AID, the largest of these, contains a million instances for training and evaluating scene classification methods.
 MLRSNet \cite{qi2020mlrsnet}, RSD46-WHU \cite{xiao2017high}, and NWPU-RESISC45 \cite{cheng2017remote} are annotated with more than 40 class labels.
+These datasets are also widely used for evaluating RS foundation models.
 There are 19 datasets for LULC applications in the table.
-Among these datasets, multiple types of data sources are used, including hyperspectral \cite{Hyperspectral}, multi-spectral \cite{sumbul2019bigearthnet,zhu2019so2sat,machado2020airound,helber2019eurosat}, SAR \cite{bahmanyar2018multisensor} and RGB data \cite{zhong2015scene, li2020RSI-CB}.
+Among these datasets, multiple types of data sources are used, including hyperspectral \cite{Hyperspectral}, multispectral \cite{sumbul2019bigearthnet,zhu2019so2sat,machado2020airound,helber2019eurosat}, SAR \cite{bahmanyar2018multisensor} and RGB data \cite{zhong2015scene, li2020RSI-CB}.

 There are 5 ship-related \cite{shipsi,Gallego2018,di2019public,rizaev2022synthwakesar} and 5 flood-related \cite{cao2020building,rambour2020flood,bonafilia2020sen1floods11} datasets for RS image classification task.
-For cloud-related research domain, 4 datasets are reviewed in this table.
+For the cloud-related research domain, 4 datasets are reviewed in this table.
 Some specific domains with fewer datasets are also presented, like smoke \cite{ba2019smokenet}, sea lion \cite{NOAA}, solar power plants \cite{imamoglu2017solar} and wind datasets \cite{Turbines}.
 It is worth noting that species classification datasets are annotated with the most semantic labels.